perez-kevin/Worm_Fly_Lifespan_YOLO/README.md

 # Worm_Fly_Lifespan_YOLO

+Here we provide the code and examples for training and inference of our detection models for dead worms and flies.
+Worm images were acquired on a stereo zoom Nikon microscope (SMZ1270).
+Fly images on a Epson Perfection V600 flatbed scanners.

 align_overlap.py: code to align and overlap 2 consecutive worm images\
 detect.py: YOLO detection code for worms and flies\
 training.py: YOLO training code for worms and flies